correib/correirawebstudiosv1/README.md

 # correirawebstudiosv1
+Currently hosted on: https://correib.github.io/correirawebstudiosv1/ prior to moving to dedicated domain name.
 Web development project, public facing personal website.
 Most of my time and effort goes into the work that I do for my employers as I enjoy building for customers, but I need to have something for myself!